|Year of offer||2019|

 Skills: On completion of this subject students should have developed skills in:

-- reviewing critically the main theories in one or more areas of cognitive psychology;
+- critical review of the main theories in one or more areas of cognitive psychology;

-- deriving testable empirical predictions from a cognitive theory and assessing the adequacy of these against a set of experimental findings;
+- derivation of empirical predictions from a cognitive theory and assessing the adequacy of these against a set of experimental findings;

 - working as part of a group to develop and present an oral presentation/debate on a topic related to cognitive psychology.